-The possession, selling, or use of illegal drugs on MCC property is a violation of College rules and a federal offense, and is banned.
-Storage of illegal drugs in one’s room or assigned storage will be considered in possession.
-Anyone found in possession of illegal drugs will be subject to criminal prosecution and will be evicted from residence.
+The possession, selling, or use of legal or illegal drugs on MCC property is a violation of College rules.
+Storage of drugs in one’s room or assigned storage will be considered in possession.
+Anyone found in possession of drugs may be subject to criminal prosecution and will be evicted from residence.

 Maritime Christian College has a zero tolerance policy regarding violence.
 Physical abuse and aggression are not acceptable, whether it is resident to resident, resident to staff, or resident to guest/visitor.
 Beyond self-defense of oneself or of another person being attacked on the property, there are no acceptable reasons or excuses for violence.
 A violent act is defined as any physical act that puts an individual in danger.